In a bid to go fully paperless, the UAE Government is digitising transactions and documents by accepting ePayments and digital invoicing.

 The UAE recognises the use of electronic and/or digital invoicing.
 Federal Decree Law No. 8 of 2017 on VAT (PDF, 1 MB) recognises tax invoice in both forms: written and/or electronic.

 Ministry of Finance (MoF) uses the eProcurement system which automates the whole purchase cycle until the completion of fees payment process.
 The system enables suppliers to participate online in tenders and auctions submitted by the UAE’s ministries and federal entities.
 It allows suppliers to follow up on purchase orders and submit digital invoices.

-Similarly, the electronic invoicing system of Telecommunications Regulatory Authority allows the contracted suppliers to submit invoices electronically and follow-up financial dues, purchase orders, contracts, and awarding notifications via electronic alerts.
+Similarly, the electronic invoicing system of Telecommunications and Digital Government Regulatory Authority allows the contracted suppliers to submit invoices electronically and follow-up financial dues, purchase orders, contracts, and awarding notifications via electronic alerts.